How should a Christian respond from the surreal cancellation of ABS-CBN franchise?

-Surely, there is good pay in ABS-CBN, and many spend their money wisely.
-However, those who did not and continued spending or investing in things they couldn’t maintain are in deep trouble.
-How will they pay their dues if they remain jobless?
-There’s wisdom in “living below your means, not within.”
+Surely, there is good pay in ABS-CBN, and many of them saved and spent money wisely.
+However, those who didn’t are in deep trouble.
+Even ants save for a rainy day.
+There’s wisdom in living below your means, not within.

 “The rich rule over the poor, and the borrower is a slave to the lender”

 4. God will take care of His children